Photo by Jamie Rubeis

 Hire a professional stylist to help.

 Tip from Rebecca Wyatt: “When in doubt, consult a professional.
-Local boutiques are there to help.
+Local boutiques are there to help when deciding what to wear for photos.
 Enlisting the help of a professional, even if you aim to work within the wardrobe you already own and don’t plan to purchase more than a piece or two, can take your styling to the next level.”

-Want more great advice to help everyone look their best in photos?
+Want more great advice on what to wear for photos?

 You don’t want to miss our free What to Wear Guide!
 It’s the ultimate style guide for photo shoots, containing everything you need to know about styling anyone so they look their best and feel great.